Severson-Group/AMDS/Motherboard/docs/Motherboard_REVC.md

 # Motherboard REVC

 The sensor motherboard is used as an interface between sensor daughter cards and AMDC.
 This board can connect up to eight daughter cards, it has slots where daughter cards can be plugged in.
 This board has STM32F7 MCU which communicates with the AMDC and the daughter cards.
 Standard SPI signals are used to interface with the daughter cards.
 High speed differential IO is used to transmit sensor data to the AMDC.
-IsoSPI communication interface can be used by the AMDC to send commands to the motherboard MCU.
+The IsoSPI communication interface can be used by the AMDC to send commands to the motherboard MCU (at low frequency).

 ## Relevant Versions of AMDC Hardware

 AMDC REV D

-## Changes from previous versions
+## Features

-- Can connect up to 8 daughter cards.
+- Can connect up to 8 daughter cards
-- Robust communication interface using differntial IO.
+- Robust communication interface using differential IO
-- STM32F7 MCU
+- Powerful STM32F7 MCU
-- Higher throughput of up to 1 MSPS
+- High throughput of up to 1 MSPS (depending on ADC device on daughterboards)

 ## Block Diagram / External Connections

-Eight daughter cards (DC) trnasmits data to the STM32 MCU usind standard SPI signal.
-Eight daughter cards are grouped into four pairs of daisy chan connection.
-This is daisy chain configuration which will have the throughput of 1 MSPS.
-If the number of daughter cards are less than four, then single SPI configuration can be used.
-This single configuration will have the throughput of 500 KSPS.
-This can be shown in bolck diagram as follows.
+The eight daughter cards (DC) transmit data to the STM32 MCU using standard SPI protocol.
+The daughter cards are grouped into four pairs of daisy chain connections.
+This daisy chain configuration will have throughput of 1 MSPS.
+If the number of daughter cards is less than four, then single SPI configuration can be used.
+This single SPI configuration will have throughput of 500 kSPS.
+See the following block diagram.

 <img src="Images/Measurementboard_REVC.svg" />
 <img src="Images/Motherboard_3d.png" width="500" />

-Jumpers (P9, P10, P15, P16) are used to change the configuration as shown in the following figure,
+Jumpers (P9, P10, P15, P16) are used to change the configuration as shown in the following figure:

 <img src="Images/Jumper_modes.png" width="400"/>

-There are two interfacing DB-15 connectors in the measurement board.
+There are two interfacing DB-15 connectors on the measurement board.
 One connector is used for isoSPI and differential IO communication, and another connector is used for general purpose IO, which are connected to the GPIO pins of the MCU.

-1. Communication DB15 connector, pin mappings is as shown,
+### DB15 Connector 1: AMDC Communication

 | Pin number | Signal name |
 |------------|--------|